seif8545/content-ops-starters/content/pages/things.md

 title: Fav things
 sections:
   - type: CarouselSection
-    subtitle: This is a subtitle
+    subtitle: Just a few of my favorite things about you...
     items:
       - type: FeaturedItem
         title: >-